thien/specialk/logs.md

     - [ ] Train XL model on azure machine.

 - [ ] Include scraping of the New York Times?
+- [ ] Include scraping of the independent
 - [ ] Check for any teacher forcing implementation differences between the models.
 - [ ] Setup early stopping to 2/3 of best outcome (will this affect the bayesian optimiser?)